Herman Miller Embody Review

-Our most significant metric out of the entire group, our comfort assessments are responsible for the largest component of the final score for each chair at 50%.
-We had a group of testers rate and score their overall impression of each chair when it came to comfort after using them for at least 8-10 hours, as well as having them rate and rank how comfortable the backrest, armrests, and seat of each chair.
-Additionally, we also had each judge determine how long they could comfortably sit in each chair.
-The Herman Miller Embody received high marks across the board, earning it a 7 out of 10.
+Our most significant metric out of the entire group, our comfort assessments, are responsible for the largest component of the final score.
+Our testers rate and score their overall impression of each chair after using them for 8-10 hours.
+We also had them evaluate how comfortable the backrest, armrests, and seats are.
+Each judge determined how long they could comfortably sit in each chair, with the final outcome being that the Embody receives high marks across the board.

-The backrest on this chair does have lumbar support, but we were quite disappointed that you can't adjust the height of it, only the amount of curvature.
-The backrest on this chair does come up quite high and it has 4 different stop points that you can set as tilt limiters when reclining.
+Our next rating metric focuses on the backrest, seat, and armrests of each chair — this time scoring each product on the range of motion available to you.
+We also looked at the reclining mechanism, and if you are able to easily configure the chair so you are sitting according to ergonomic guidelines.
+The Embody again did well.
+The backrest on this chair does have lumbar support, but we were quite disappointed that you can't adjust its height, only the amount of curvature.
+The backrest on this chair does come up quite high, and it has four different stop points that you can set as tilt limiters when reclining.

 Ease of Assembly

-This chair came mostly assembled, but still took us the longest to get completely built — over 45 minutes.
-We struggled to get the screws in, hampered by apparently sloppy tolerances or deformed threads and we were very grateful for the Torx screw heads, as we were quite convinced that we would have stripped them if they were Phillips head.
-We may have gotten a dud, but we would have expected the QC to be a bit better on this pricey product.
-On top of that, the assembly directions were a bit lackluster and could have been a bit clearer.
-However, we did get it built eventually without any major issues or headache.
+We judged each chair on how much of a hassle it was to unpack and build for the last portion of the score.
+The Embody arrives mostly assembled, but it still took us a good chunk of time to completely build it.
+We spent over 45 minutes and struggled to get the screws in, hampered by sloppy tolerances or deformed threads.
+We were very grateful for the Torx screw heads, as we are convinced that we would have stripped them if they were Phillips head.
+We expected the quality control for this pricey product to be a bit better.
+On top of that, the assembly directions were a bit lackluster and could have been clearer.

 — David Wise and Austin Palmer